ishanjain28/blog/content/projects/projects.md

 # Bots

-**Burnbit** - This is a Telegram bot that converts Direct Download Links to Torrents.
+**Burnbit[DEFUNCT]** - This is a Telegram bot that converts Direct Download Links to Torrents.
 It takes a valid HTTP url from user, Downloads the file and creates a .torrent file that can be used with a torrent client.
 It is not live but you can see the code on Github.
 [Github](https://github.com/ishanjain28/burnbitbot)

-**Imgur Bot** - This is a Telegram bot.
+**Imgur Bot[DEFUNCT]** - This is a Telegram bot.
 You can login to your [imgur](https://imgur.com) account and then this bot will upload any image you send to it to any album of your choice.
 [Demo](https://t.me/chinguimgurbot) and [Github](https://github.com/ishanjain28/imgur-bot)

 **Cyanide & Happiness** - This is a Telegram bot.
 You can subscribe to receive the daily comics or you can send it a message with text "random" to receive a random comic.
 [Demo](https://t.me/cyanidesub_bot) and [Github](https://github.com/ishanjain28/chbot)

-**Instagram Profile Picture** - This is a Telegram bot.
+**Instagram Profile Picture[DEFUNCT]** - This is a Telegram bot.
 You can subscribe to receive the daily comics or you can send it a message with text "random" to receive a random comic.
 [Demo](https://t.me/instagram_profile_bot) and [Github](https://github.com/ishanjain28/instagram-bot)